nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```

 6. Apply the manifest.
 After a couple of minutes, a new record with the name &lt;external DNS name&gt; should be created on the AWS Route 53 Hosted zone.
-This is the recommend option from production environment.
+This is the recommended option from a production environment.

 ## 5 Backup and Restore